bsommardahl/agile-product-ownership-book/manuscript/technical-debt.md

 ### Team Engagement

 An engaged development team one understands and believes in the vision of the product they are building.
 Engagement drives better questions which lead to greater ownership and buy-in.
 An engaged team is more productive and produces a higher quality product.
 As technical debt builds, the software project becomes less and less enjoyable to work with.
 Developers find friction at every corner.
 Team leads become frustrated with missed deadlines.
 Pressure increases and, as a result, the team becomes less engaged.

-## What motivates technical debt?

-As destructive as technical debt can be, it's not actually introduced by malicious people.
-In fact, technical debt is almost always the result of a desire to ensure team or product success.
-Technical debt can be caused by any one of the following:

-1) rush to market
-2) internal team deadlines
-3) demos
-4) changes to requirements

 ## How can I recognize technical debt?